2024-2025 Course Catalog

 Senior Experience in German Studies

-The German Studies department's Senior Experience consists of an independent research or creative project that explores a question of the student's own choosing relevant to the discipline.
-Students hone their research and writing skills through the Senior Seminar (GER600) or independent study.
-They typically develop and explore a research question during Fall Term and complete the writing of the project during Winter Term of their senior year.
+The German Studies Senior Experience consists of an independent research or creative project that explores a question of your own choosing germane to the discipline.
+You hone your research and writing skills in the Senior Seminar (GER600) or an equivalent independent study.
+Typically, you will develop and explore a research question during Fall Term and complete the writing of the project during Winter Term of your senior year.
 Beyond the completion of a capstone project, other important components of the Senior Experience are advanced instruction in academic research and writing, evaluation of primary and secondary resources, peer and instructor feedback, utilization of various theoretical perspectives, and extensive revision.

-Students undertaking a capstone in another discipline or who are wishing to receive teacher certification should work with all concerned departments/programs to assess the feasibility of an interdisciplinary capstone.
+If you are undertaking a capstone in another discipline, consult with your faculty advisor in both departments/programs to explore the feasibility of an interdisciplinary capstone.

 Required for the minor in German Studies

 1. Thirty-six units beyond GER 202, including GER 312: Reading Texts and Contexts.
 At least 24 of these units must be taken at Lawrence.
-Only six units taught in English may count toward the minor, but tutorials taught in German taken in conjunction with English courses may count as German Studies credits.
+Up to six units taught in English may count toward the minor.

 Teacher certification in German (K-12)

 German Studies majors can seek certification to teach German at the elementary and secondary levels.
-To be certified, students must spend at least one term in a German-speaking country studying the language and culture.
-They must also pass an oral and writing proficiency test.
-Students can add an endorsement in a second area (such as another language or English as a second language) by completing the appropriate minor.
-Students who plan to seek teacher certification should review the requirements in the Education Studies section of the catalog and meet with the director of teacher education, preferably before the end of the sophomore year.
+To be certified, you must spend at least one term studying in a German-speaking country.
+You must also pass an oral and writing proficiency test.
+You can add an endorsement in a second area (such as another language or English as a second language) by completing the appropriate minor.
+If you are planning to seek teacher certification, review the requirements in the Education Studies section of the catalog and meet with the director of teacher education, preferably before the end of your sophomore year.

 Courses - German Studies